 Some people who have particular medical conditions do not need a risk score, because they are already at high risk.
 Your doctor will tell you if you are in this group and advise you about what to do to reduce your risk.

 Your absolute risk score for heart disease and stroke

-Your doctor will calculate a percentage score, or absolute risk, which puts you into one of three categories of risk, being:
+Your doctor will calculate a percentage score (or absolute risk), which puts you into one of three categories of risk:

-- high risk – a score over 15 per cent means you are at high risk.
-If you have a score over 15 per cent, you have at least a one in seven chance of having a heart attack or stroke in the next five years, if you are left unmanaged
+- High risk – a score over 15% means you are at high risk.
+If you have a score over 15%, you have at least a 1 in 7 chance of having a heart attack or stroke in the next five years, if nothing is changed.

-- moderate risk – if you have a score of between 10 and 15 per cent, you have, as a minimum, a one in 10 chance of having a heart attack or stroke in the next five years, if you are left unmanaged
+- Moderate risk – a score of between 10% and 15%, you have (as a minimum), a 1 in 10 chance of having a heart attack or stroke in the next five years, if nothing is changed.

-- low risk – if you have a score under 10 per cent, you have a less than 1 in 10 chance of having a heart attack or stroke in the next five years, if you are left unmanaged.
+- Low risk – a score under 10%, you have a less than 1 in 10 chance of having a heart attack or stroke in the next five years, if nothing is changed.

-Your doctor will recommend taking action based on the absolute risk score you receive.
-In some cases, you may need to take medication, while in others, you may be asked to make changes to your health or lifestyle habits.
+Your doctor will advise you on what action may be needed based on the absolute risk score you receive.
+You may be asked to make changes to your health or lifestyle habits.
+In some cases, you may also need to take medication to help reduce your risk.

-- avoiding adding salt to food.
-Choose ‘no added salt’, ‘low-salt’ or ‘salt-reduced’ foods where possible
+- Avoid adding salt to food.
+Choose ‘no added salt’, ‘low-salt’ or ‘salt-reduced’ foods where possible.